The Value of Empathy in the Modern Era

 Can the Value of Empathy Be Taught?

-One of the most effective ways to train an individual to become more empathetic is to teach the trait from an early age.
-Empathy is part of a field of study known as “emotional intelligence.”
-Teaching children to consider how others feel is a great way to teach the value of empathy.
+One of the best ways to help someone become more empathetic is to start teaching it early.
+Empathy is part of something called “emotional intelligence.”
+Teaching kids to think about how others feel is a great way to show them the importance of empathy.

 Teach Empathy

-If one child hurts another child or teases them on the playground, it’s helpful to ask the aggressor how they think they made the other child feel.
-You can also ask them how they would feel if someone had treated them the same way.
-Would they appreciate being teased or hurt?
-Would they be sad or angry if a peer treated them poorly?
+When one child hurts or teases another on the playground, it’s good to ask the child who did it how they think the other child feels.
+You can also ask how they would feel if someone treated them the same way.
+Would they like being teased or hurt?
+Would they feel sad or angry if a friend was mean to them?

-You can also apply this approach to positive things.
-For instance, sharing is an important part of a child’s education.
-We often teach children to share because they like it when others share with them.
-Furthermore, it’s easy to teach children to treat others with kindness because they too enjoy it when others treat them kindly.
+You can use this idea for good things too.
+For example, sharing is an important lesson.
+We teach children to share because they like it when others share with them.
+It’s also easy to teach kids to be kind because they enjoy it when others are kind to them.

 How to Better Understand the Value of Empathy